EmeryBosten/Automated_Denoising_Algorithms/README.md

 # Automated_Denoising_Algorithms
-Matlab codes to "Automated tuning of denoising algorithms for baseline noise removal in liquid chromatography".
+Matlab codes to "Automated tuning of denoising algorithms for noise removal in liquid chromatography".

 WS implemtation follows "A perfect smoother" by P. Eilers